dscoduc/PowerShellOnlineSigningService/ReadMe2.md

 3. Call PowerShell to sign the temporary file using the available signing certificate
 4. Serve the signed PowerShell script file to the web user
 5. Delete the temporary file from the *~/App_Data/* folder
+##### Web.config
+This section outlines the settings within the web.config file.
+###### github_root_url
+This entry defines the api path to GitHub in your environment.
+For the [public Internet GitHub](https://www.github.com) the setting for this entry would be **api.github.com**.
+For an Enterprise GitHub the path would be **hostname/api/v3/**

+Default value = "api.github.com"
+###### auth_token
+This entry defines the authentication token used to connect to the GitHub repository.

+If access to your GitHub server is resricted to authenticated users then an auth_token is required for this solution to work correctly.

+Default value = ""
+###### app_title
+This entry defines the title displayed on the web pages.

+Default value = "PowerShell Online Signing"
+###### default_owner
+This entry defines the default repository owner for home page link

+Default value = "dscoduc"
+###### default_repository
+This entry defines the default repository name for home page link.
+If the entry is blank then the home page link will redirect to the default_owners list of repositories.

+Default value = ""
+###### cache_timeout_min
+This entry defines how long in minutes the response date from the server web requests to GitHub should remain in cache.

+Default value = "30"
+###### user_agent
+This entry provides the ability to set a custom user-agent provided by the web server to GitHub when peforming a web request.
+GitHub requires a user_agent value though it doesn't care what is provided.

+Default value = "curl/7.43.0"
+###### approved_extensions
+This entry defines which files in a repository will be displayed to the web user.
+This soluton can only sign PowerShell scripts so the default value is to only show .PS1 files.

+Default value = "^.+\.((ps1)|(ps1))$"

 ##### Query String Structure
 More information about the query string variable structure can be found in this section.
 * **Owner**